 TGbc editor: Please modify the following paragraphs in this subclause as shown below:

 The STA Certificate Length field indicates the length of the STA Certificate field.
-The presence of this field is indicated by the STA Certificate Present subfield in the eBCS UL Control field being equal to 1.

 The STA Certificate field carries the certificate of the transmitting STA.
-The presence of this field is indicated by the STA Certificate Present subfield in the eBCS UL Control field being equal to 1.

 The Timestamp field provides protection against replay attack.
-The presence of this field is indicated by the Timestamp Present subfield in the eBCS UL Control field being equal to 1.

 The format of the Timestamp field is shown in Figure 9-bc17 - Timestamp field format.

 TGbc editor: Please modify the following paragraph in this subclause as shown below:

-The eBCS UL Capabilities element is defined in 9.4.2.bc (eBCS UL Capabilities element).
-The element is optionally present and carries the capabilities of the transmitting non-AP STA.
-The presence of this element is indicated by the eBCS UL Capabilities Present subfield in the eBCS UL Control field being equal to 1.
+The eBCS UL Capabilities element when present carries a request directed towards an eBCS AP, that provides forwarding service, to embed metadata (such as location, data or IP address) before forwarding the HLP contents to the remote server.